 Nearly ubiquitously, Georgia’s pattern jury instructions are implemented by judges to instruct the jury on the law and its duties in determining how to apply the law to the facts of the case before it.
 However, under the current pattern jury charges, the jury is instructed that if it finds the plaintiff, or a non-party, was negligent, the jury is to reduce the amount of damages otherwise awarded to the plaintiff in proportion to the negligence of the plaintiff compared with that of the defendant.
 Clearly, under O.C.G.A. §52-23-33(a), this reduction is to be done by the judge and not the jury.

-Georgia Court of Appeals News
+Georgia Court Of Appeals News

 Recently, the Georgia Court of Appeals found the pattern jury charge invalid.
 In doing so, the Court agreed with a defendant who appealed the issue after suffering a $20,000 verdict for the plaintiff.
 The case is Clark v.
 Rush, No. A11A1418.